rmarji/AI-Principles-Book/content/chapters/chapter-6.md

 # Principle 6: Aligned Decisions at Scale

 > "The quality of decision is like the well-timed swoop of a falcon which enables it to strike and destroy its victim."
-> — Sun Tzu, *The Art of War*
+> - Sun Tzu, *The Art of War*

 Leaders are paid to make decisions.
-Everything else—the meetings, the emails, the reports, the strategic sessions—exists to inform and implement decisions.
+Everything else-the meetings, the emails, the reports, the strategic sessions-exists to inform and implement decisions.
 The quality of our decisions determines the trajectory of our organizations.
 If AI agents can improve our decision-making, they touch the most valuable part of leadership work.

 In Chapters 4 and 5, we learned to audit our work, automate the delegable parts, and design the transitions that make automation reliable.
 But what do we do with the time and cognitive capacity we reclaim?
 The answer is: make better decisions.

-This principle explores how AI can help leaders make **aligned decisions at scale**—decisions that are:
+This principle explores how AI can help leaders make **aligned decisions at scale**-decisions that are:
 - **Aligned** with organizational values, strategic goals, and stakeholder needs
 - **Structured** using frameworks that reduce bias and improve consistency
 - **Scalable** so quality decisions happen across more situations, faster